 - 2. Embed technology for business: As work processes evolve, both the employee and customer experiences change as a result of digitisation.
 Creating more efficiencies on the part of employees frees up time for more valuable tasks, increases employee engagement; better experience for customer means increased satisfaction; motivation on both ends leads to greater business value.
 As organisations grow in number and expand geographically the need for Human Resource systems becomes even bigger as businesses are able to increase efficiencies when it comes to communication, managing talent and performance processes. - 3.
-Measure behaviours not just numbers: You can have the best performer in the organisation but if they achieve their results by stepping on everyone's toes, then the result is counter-productive.
-High performing organisations invest in behavioural measurement tools such as 360 surveys within their performance management systems that allows to assess leadership competencies and alignment to organisation values.
-Successful leaders lead by example; they model the right behaviours for their team which effectively contributes to collaboration and increased engagement.
+Measure behaviours not just numbers: You can have the best performer in the organisation but if they the challenges employees face in order to gain credibility achieve their results by stepping on everyone's toes, • Collaborate and co-create: Incorporate employee then the result is counter-productive.
+High performing perspectives when designing their journeys and new organisations invest in behavioural measurement experiences Collect and incorporate feedback continuously tools such as 360 surveys within their performance management systems that allows to assess leadership • Reward the right behaviours-such as influence and competencies and alignment to organisation values. impact at work and in the community-not just job level, Successful leaders lead by example; they model the right tenure and title. behaviours for their team which effectively contributes to collaboration and increased engagement.